 - Software Oracles

 Software oracles handle information available online.
-An example could be the price of gold or today’s temperature.
-The data originates from online sources, like company websites.
+An example could be the temperature, prices of commodities and goods, flight or train delays, etc. The data originates from online sources, like company websites.
 The software oracle extracts the needed information and pushes it into the smart contract.

 - Hardware Oracles

 Some smart contracts need information directly from the physical world, for example, a car crossing a barrier where movement sensors must detect the vehicle and send the data to a smart contract.
 Another use case is RFID sensors in the supply chain industry.
 The biggest challenge for hardware oracles is the ability to report readings without sacrificing data security.
-The company Oracalize is proposing two-step solution to the risks, by providing cryptographic evidence of the sensor’s readings and anti-tampering mechanisms rendering the device inoperable in the case of a breach.
+Oracalize proposes a two-step solution to the risks, by providing cryptographic evidence of the sensor’s readings and anti-tampering mechanisms rendering the device inoperable in the case of a breach.

 - Inbound Oracles